maxboettinger/bundestag-protocol-extractor/README.md

 7. **comments.csv**: Comments and interjections
 8. **agenda_items.csv**: Agenda items for each session
 9. **toc.csv**: Table of contents with document structure

+### Extraction Quality Metadata

+Each extracted speech includes quality metadata fields:

+- **extraction_method**: The method used to extract the speech text:
+  - `xml`: Extracted from structured XML (highest quality)
+  - `pattern`: Extracted using pattern matching from text
+  - `page`: Extracted from page references only (lower quality)
+  - `none`: No text extraction was possible

+- **extraction_status**: The status of the extraction:
+  - `complete`: Successfully extracted full text
+  - `partial`: Only partial text was extracted
+  - `failed`: Extraction failed

+- **extraction_confidence**: A confidence score from 0.0 to 1.0:
+  - 1.0: High confidence (XML extraction)
+  - 0.6-0.8: Medium confidence (pattern matching)
+  - 0.1-0.5: Low confidence (page-based extraction)
+  - 0.0: No confidence (extraction failed)

+These fields allow researchers to filter speeches based on extraction quality for their analyses.

+### Data Science Integration

+The package includes tools specifically designed for data science workflows:

+- **Quality Reports**: Comprehensive reports on extraction quality with detailed statistics
+- **Interactive Visualizations**: Charts and graphs for analyzing extraction quality
+- **Pandas Integration**: Helper functions for working with extracted data in pandas
+- **Jupyter Notebook Example**: Example workflow for analyzing extraction data

+Each export automatically includes:

+1. **HTML Quality Report**: Interactive report with visualizations
+2. **JSON Quality Data**: Machine-readable quality statistics
+3. **Quality Visualizations**: PNG charts showing extraction distributions
+4. **Helper Columns**: Boolean fields for easy filtering in pandas

+See the [examples/data_science_workflow.ipynb](examples/data_science_workflow.ipynb) notebook for a detailed demonstration of how to work with the data in a research context.

 ## 🔑 API Key